 - Chicken: if you have leftover grilled or baked chicken or rotisserie chicken, it's a great recipe to use them.

 - Tortillas: you can use flour or corn tortillas, though I highly recommend the latter as they have such a unique flavor.
-I usually heat them as instructed in the original recipe below, but you can also drizzle them with olive oil and bake them lightly in the oven.
+The original recipe used fried tortillas, but I usually heat and char them to make them lighter.
+You can also drizzle them lightly with olive oil and bake them in the oven; be careful not to burn them.

-- Serving it: it's great with a dollop of Mexican cream (crema Mexicana) or sour cream, and avocado slices.
+- Serving it: it's excellent with a dollop of Mexican cream (crema Mexicana) or sour cream, and avocado slices.
 A green salad also works.

 Related recipes you might like: